-StemGenex is not offering stem cell therapy as a cure for any condition, disease, or injury.
+StemGenex Medical Group is not offering stem cell therapy as a cure for any condition, disease, or injury.
 No statements or implied treatments on this website have been evaluated or approved by the FDA.
 This website contains no medical advice.

 All statements and opinions provided by this website are provided for educational and informational purposes only and we do not diagnose or treat via this website or via telephone.
 StemGenex Medical Group and its affiliate treatment center offers treatments that are in the investigational stage to provide individual patients with Stromal Vascular Fraction that contains their own autologous stem cells and growth factors.
 The treatment centers provide surgical procedures only and are not involved in the use or manufacture of any investigational drugs.

-StemGenex does not claim that any applications, or potential applications, using autologous stem cells are approved by the FDA.
+StemGenex Medical Group does not claim that any applications, or potential applications, using autologous stem cells are approved by the FDA.
 We do not claim that these treatments cure any listed nor unlisted condition, intended or implied.
 It’s important for potential patients to do their own stem cell study and research based on the options that we present so that one can make an informed decision.
-Any decision to participate in our patient funded clinical studies is completely voluntary.
+Any decision to participate in our patient funded clinical stem cell studies is completely voluntary.

 - What are stem cells?

 Stem cells are the basic building blocks of life, the basic cells from which our bodies are made.
 They are formed at conception and specialized to become all the different tissues of the body: muscle, nerve, organs, bone, blood and so on.
 In general terms, stem cells are progenitor cells that lead the creation of new cells.
 They are regenerative in their function; they are regenerative cells.

 - When do we use the body's stem cells?